The Problem with Plastic Straws: A Wake-Up Call for Our Planet

 Myth 1: Paper Straws Get Soggy Too Fast

-Sure, early versions of paper straws had their flaws.
-But modern paper straws are designed to last.
-They’re coated with food-safe materials that keep them sturdy for hours.
+Early versions had flaws, but modern paper straws are built to last.
+They’re coated with food-safe materials to stay sturdy for hours.

 Myth 2: Paper Straws Are Expensive